 Are you ready to experience one of the best art museums on the West Coast?
-The de Young is the most-visited art museum west of the Mississippi for a reason, and Museum Hack’s high-energy renegade tours will show it to you like no one else can!
+The de Young Fine Arts Museum in San Francisco is the most-visited art museum west of the Mississippi for a reason, and Museum Hack’s high-energy renegade tours will show it to you like no one else can!

 Founded as a temporary exposition at the California Midwinter Centennial Exposition of 1894, the de Young museum has seen many changes to the city that surrounds it.
-Once known as “San Francisco’s Attic” because of its zany founder and his ideas about what qualifies as “art,” the de Young still hosts an incredibly eclectic collection, from classic paintings to ancestor skulls and pickle spoons.
+Once known as “San Francisco’s Attic” because of its zany founder and his ideas about what qualifies as “art”, the de Young still hosts an incredibly eclectic collection of exhibits and artworks, from classic paintings to ancestor skulls and pickle spoons.

 The de Young is home to artwork from five centuries of American history, contemporary pieces, European classics, art from the First Nations, and a collection of African and Papua New Guinean art that is unparalleled on the west coast!